Constellation-Labs/documentation-hub/nodes/resources/p12backup-mac.md

 sftp> <br />
 </MacWindow>

 We now have confirmed the location and existence of our `p12` file.
 We can use the sftp CLI `get` command to get the file.
+Since we connected to the `sftp` session from our local temporary backup directory, the file will automatically download to the proper location.

 ```
 get my-p12file.p12